shashical/Chatrix/README.md

  ![chatrix_logo (1)](https://github.com/shashical/realtime_messaging/assets/106883666/9a600f40-1a50-43d1-aa59-710286cb5ba1)
-#  Chatrix - Encrypted Realtime Messaging App
+#  Chatrix - Encrypted Real-time Messaging App
 This is an encrypted real-time messaging app built using Flutter as the client-side framework, Firebase as the server-side infrastructure, and Cloud Firestore as the database.
-The app provides secure and private messaging functionality while ensuring real-time communication between users.
+The app provides secure and private messaging functionality while ensuring real-time communication between the users.
 Messages are end-to-end encrypted, that is, not even the developers or the owner of the app can see your messages.
 # Features
-+ Light/dark mode toggle
-+ Change wallpaper
 +  Mobile number verification
++  Search functionality
++ Light/Dark theme toggle
++ Real-time messaging
 + Messages are **end to end Encrypted**
-+  Chats are  in realtime
-+  One to one chat functionality
-+  Chat in group functionality
++ Chats can be one-to-one or in a group
++ Change wallpaper option
-+  Notification Support
++  Notification feature
-+  Document send Support;
-+  Search functionality
-+  invite friends
++  Supports sending images and documents
++  Invite other users who are in your contacts
-+  Block/Unblock functionality
++  Block/Unblock a user functionality
-+  Update profile
++  Update profile option
 +  Tracks unread messages counts
-+  Online Presence
++  Online presence

 # Tech Stack
 **Client:** Flutter